Set booking constraints

 - Ensure a synced Google or Outlook Calendar is available

-A time period is only available if it complies with all those constraints including the constraints for each resource that the service depends on.
+A time slot is only available if it meets all the rules, including the rules for each resource the service needs.

 All other settings on a schedule only apply to bookings made on that particular schedule.
 For example, only the price and payment settings apply for the schedule where the appointment was made, prices of connected calendars are ignored.